Butch Davis: North Carolina

 On November 13, 2006, University of North Carolina athletic director Dick Baddour announced that Davis had been hired as the school's new head football coach.
 On November 27, 2006, Davis officially succeeded John Bunting, who was fired in October 2006 after posting one winning season in the previous six seasons as head coach of the Tar Heels.
 Davis took over a program that had seen three winning seasons in the past eight years, and none since 2001.
 They had also only notched two winning records in Atlantic Coast Conference play since 2001.

 During his first season as head coach, the 2007 Tar Heels finished 4-8.
 However, the Tar Heels were fairly competitive, with six of those losses coming by a touchdown or less and two coming against teams ranked in the top 15 at the time.
 They also remained in bowl contention well into November.
 Despite a losing record in 2007, North Carolina fans averaged over 57,000 fans in Kenan Stadium during the season, the highest average attendance since the Mack Brown era.
 The 2007 matchup against South Carolina saw a crowd of 61,000, the second-largest in school history.
 During the season, suspicion mounted that Davis would leave UNC after his first year if the head coaching job at his alma mater, Arkansas, opened up.
 The rumors grew louder when Houston Nutt was forced to resign at Arkansas, but Davis denied he was leaving.
 On November 21, 2007, Davis agreed to a one-year contract extension, along with a raise of about $291,000 annually.
 Davis said in a statement that one year at UNC convinced him that this was where he wanted to be, and that he intended to have "a long and successful career in Chapel Hill."
 Davis originally signed a seven-year deal worth approximately $1.86 million per season, with a base salary of $286,000.
 Additionally, he received $25,000 a year in expenses and a supplement from the Educational Foundation (Ram's Club) that ranged from $1 million in 2007 to $1.3 million in 2013.
-Baddour said he could not release all the details of the contract until it was approved by the school's board of trustees, but did say the base salary would rise $29,000, the expenses would go up $5,000, and Davis' supplemental income would go up $100,000.
+Baddour said he could not release all the details of the contract until it was approved by the school's board of trustees, but did say the base salary would rise $29,000, the expenses would go up $5,000, and Davis's supplemental income would go up $100,000.